tripulah/BG3AbsoluteDefeat/README.md

 #### Defeated State

-During combat, when all participating party members are downed, instead of receiving a gameover and asked to reload, your party enters in a Defeated State, which acts similar to the Stabilized Downed Condition.
-If the combat ends whilst your party is in a Defeated State, a post-combat "Defeat Scenario" is chosen at random and played.
-Note that gameovers triggered through other means like dialog choices remain unaffected by this mod.
+During combat, when all participating party members are downed, instead of receiving a game over and being asked to reload, your party enters a Defeated State, which functions similarly to the Stabilized Downed Condition.
+If combat ends while your party is in a Defeated State, a post-combat "Defeat Scenario" is randomly chosen and played.
+Note that game overs triggered by other means, such as dialog choices, remain unaffected by this mod.

 #### Defeat Scenarios